kevin-takacs/python_presto/README.md

 Python Presto is a starting template for a general Python program.
-In addition to few helper functions to do common tasks, the program provides a convenient way to pass options and argument from the command line to the program.
+In addition to few helper functions to do common tasks, the program provides a convenient way to pass options and arguments from the command line to the program.

+## INSTALLATION:

+No installation is required to run this program.
+It was written for Python 2.7.6.

 ## EXAMPLE: